Milpitas, California: In popular culture

 The Milpitas Monster was filmed in the town in 1976.
 Originally started as a high school project, it developed into a feature-length film.
 In the quiet town of Milpitas, California, a gigantic creature is spawned in a polluted, overflowing waste disposal site.
 The townspeople rally to destroy the creature, which has an uncontrollable desire to consume large quantities of garbage cans.

-The movie River's Edge was inspired the murder of Marcy Renee Conrad in Milpitas in 1981.
+The movie River's Edge was inspired by the murder of Marcy Renee Conrad in Milpitas in 1981.

-John Darnielle’s 2022 Novel Devil House takes place in Milpitas.
+John Darnielle's 2022 novel Devil House takes place in Milpitas.